anchpop/wise_mans_haskell/book.md

 There's a lot of special markup you can use to make your documentation prettier, you can read about it in the [Haddock documentation](https://haskell-haddock.readthedocs.io/en/latest/markup.html#markup).

 Now, you can *build* your haddock documentation with stack using the `--haddock` flag.
 To build and test your code without optimization, plus build haddock, run `stack build --test --fast --haddock`.
 Now, Haddock often takes a long time to run, and you usually don't really care that much about seeing your own haddock documentation, but instead you're more interested in seeing the documentation of your dependencies (our current dependencies are `hspec`, `QuickCheck`, `lens`, and `network`).
-After the first time it's much faster to only build those, and we can do that with `haddock-deps`, since it won't run at all if nothing had changed.
+After the first time it's much faster to only build those, and we can do that with `haddock-deps`, since it won't run at all if we haven't added new dependencies.
 This is our new command:

 ```bash
 stack build --test --fast --haddock-deps
 ```

 Now, we can read the documentation for a dependency with `stack haddock --open <something>`.
 For example, we can look at the documentation for `lens` with `stack haddock --open lens`.
 However, it's written in a somewhat intimidating style so I recommend looking at `hspec` instead.
-This is better than reading the docs online, because you're guaranteed to be reading the docs for the right version of whatever library you're using.
+This is better than reading the docs online because you're guaranteed to be reading the docs for the right version of whatever library you're using.

 You can also get a searchable version of these docs with *Hoogle*.
 You must first run a command to generate Hoogle's index: